 |Business Model||Ideal for B2C||Ideal for B2B as well as B2C companies|

 Apart from the above mentioned factors, analyzing your competitors’ social strategy, the industry your business falls into, and individual social platforms will also help you in deciding the right social strategy.
-For instance, recently the Facebook algorithm reduced the exposure of organic content, so for exponential results on Facebook a brand must go for paid ads.
+For instance, last year Facebook reduced the exposure of organic content, so for exponential results on Facebook a brand must go for paid ads.

 There is no one size fits all formula when it comes to social media marketing.
-For instance, a fast food chain restaurant could find a large number of people ordering food on their website with a simple organic Facebook post, and on the other hand a small mobile app development company may see dramatic results with a promoted tweet.
+For instance, a fast food chain restaurant could find a large number of people ordering food on their website with a single organic Facebook post, and on the other hand a medium-sized mobile app development company may see dramatic results with a promoted post on LinkedIn.

-What may work for one, may not work for another.
+A social tactic that might work for one, may not work for another!

-Therefore to earn large number of visitors from social platforms, you need to regularly post contagious content that will compel social users to visit your website.
+So, to boost your web traffic through social platforms, you need to post contagious content that will compel your social followers to visit your website.

 Over to you: It’s your time to start playing!